OvercastSolutions/banking-database-project/README.md

 See `server.js` for sources consulted, will elaborate on documentation in future drafts.

+# On OSU Flip server

-## When Running on OSU Flip server use the following versions
+## Use the following versions
 npm install express@4.16.0
 npm install express-handlebars@3.0.0
 npm install mysql@2.16.0
+npm install forever@1.0.0

+## To run forever
+forever start server.js